samsatp/fraud-detection-sam/README.md

 3. **Run the FastAPI app:**
     ```sh
-    uvicorn main:app --reload
+    fastapi run main.py --port 8080
     ```

-- The API will be available at [http://localhost:80](http://localhost:80)
+- The API will be available at [http://localhost:8080](http://localhost:8080)
-- The documentation can be accessed at [http://localhost:80/docs](http://localhost:80/docs)
+- The documentation can be accessed at [http://localhost:8080/docs](http://localhost:8080/docs)

 ## API Endpoints